kasper/phoenix/docs/API.md

 ```

 - `get(String appName)` returns the running app with the given name, returns `undefined` if the app is not currently running
-- `launch(String appName)` launches to the background and returns the app with the given name, returns `undefined` if unsuccessful
+- `launch(String appName, Map<String, AnyObject> optionals)` launches and returns the app with the given name, returns `undefined` if unsuccessful
 - `focused()` returns the focused app
 - `all()` returns all running apps
 - `processIdentifier()` returns the process identifier (PID) for the app, returns `-1` if the app does not have a PID